Pergola Rules in the UK: Planning Permission & Height Limits Explained

 Choosing the Right Material

-- Wood – Classic and natural but needs regular upkeep.
+- Wood – Natural appearance, but requires regular maintenance.

-- Aluminium – Sleek, modern, and low maintenance.
+- Aluminium – Sleek, durable, and low maintenance.

-- Vinyl or Composite – Durable alternatives with minimal upkeep.
+- Vinyl or Composite – Long-lasting alternatives with minimal upkeep.

 Picking the Best Location

-- How you’ll use it – Dining area, chill-out zone, or plant support?
+- How you’ll use it – Dining, relaxing, or plant support.

 Measuring Up